 Or can you break the negative pattern of immature responses and create new, more emotionally intelligent responses that align with who you want to be?

-6. Define your ideal self.
+5. You define your ideal self.

 Who do you want to be in this life?
 What kind of parent, spouse, friend, sibling, co-worker, adult child, and neighbor do you want to be?